WrongIvory/Adventure-Time/README.md

 # Adventure-Time
-Python console mini word game
+Python console mini word game about an adventurer who has been reborn in a fantasy.